fedosiq/time-series-storage/README.md

 - Kafka/ClickHouse: Kafka -> Consumer "exact-once" delivery or some deduplication mechanism (add a comment);
 - ClickHouse: research and prevent data losses;
-- Make a simple notes with a list of circumstances by which our system may fail;
+- Make simple notes with a list of circumstances by which our system may fail;
+- Add data lenses for 10 seconds, 1 minute, 1 hour
+- Find performance bottlenecks

 ### Performance testing
 - ~~Add metrics storage (Prometheus or Graphite).
 Kafka and CH both should support it~~;